-  And unless you’re name is Ken Roczen or Ryan Dungey, this is where you fit in.
+And unless your name is Ken Roczen or Ryan Dungey, this is where you fit in.

 Do you have a social account on Snapchat, or Facebook, or Instagram, or Twitter?
 Do you present yourself professionally and in a positive manner?
 If not, time to audit your account and get it going in the right direction.
 (Learn more about a social media audit HERE)

 But lets for a moment assume your social appearance is professional and suitable to promote someone’s product.
 Now is the chance to develop a plan to use that influence to align with your sponsor’s objectives and deliver real value.
 Can you provide a real call to action for your followers and friends?
 Perhaps you can work with your key sponsors on a coupon code?
 Then systematically deliver that code to your followers and, boom, you’re an influencer.

 The key for all of this to work is having a plan.
 It can be as simple as a hand written calendar or as complex as you want to make it.
 Your call.
 But either way, create a plan and execute on it.